+Food allergies are quite rare in dogs compared to the other causes of itchy skin.
 Dogs are not likely to be born with food allergies.
 More commonly, they develop allergies to food products they have eaten for a long time.
 Food allergies can cause extreme itching, ear infections, respiratory distress and digestive issues.
-To determine if the itching is caused by a food allergy, we must trial a hypoallergenic diet for 4-8 weeks.
-These days commercial hypoallergenic diets are available such as Eukanuba sensitive skin or Science Diet Z/d.
-However home cooked diets can be formulated also.
+To determine if the itching is caused by a food allergy, an elimination diet will be recommended for at least 10 weeks.
 It is extremely important the dog is fed NO other food sources including treats; table scraps or supplements as this defeats the purpose of the trial.
 If the trial is successful, we presume a food allergy is present and gradually start re-introducing protein sources to determine what the dog is allergic too.

 Contact allergies involve anything that may brush up against the dog causing an allergic reaction.
 Most commonly this involves plants such as Wandering Jew or grasses.
 The distribution (or affected area) tends to be their belly and legs as these are the areas usually exposed.
 Usually avoidance of the cause solves the itching however sometimes the cause cannot be determined or avoided.
-In these cases, cortisone (preferably topical) and antihistamines are used to control the itching.
+If this is the case the vet’s will likely describe medication to alleviate the discomfort from itching.